This section contains information on what to do if you or your landlord wants to end the tenancy.

 If your landlord wants to end the tenancy

-The amount of notice your landlord has to give you will depend on how long you've lived in the property and the grounds your landlord is using to evict you.
+The amount of notice your landlord must give you will depend on how long you’ve lived in the property and the grounds your landlord is using to evict you.

-Your landlord must give you 28 days' notice if you have lived in the let property for six months or less, regardless of what eviction ground they are using.
+You must be given at least 28 days' notice if you have lived in the property for six months or less, regardless of what eviction ground your landlord is using.

-Regardless of how long you have lived in the let property, your landlord must give 28 days' notice if they are using one or more of the following eviction grounds, which are to do with a tenant’s behaviour:
+Regardless of how long you have lived in the property, your landlord must give you at least 28 days' notice if they are using one or more of the following eviction grounds:

 - tenant is no longer occupying the let property